-According to MSD Manual, parrots can develop septic and traumatic arthritis at any age.
-It most commonly develops in the digits from gripping perches, particularly if they’re too narrow or wide.
+According to the MSD Manual, parrots can develop septic and traumatic arthritis at any age.
+It often develops in the digits from gripping perches, particularly if they’re too narrow or wide.

-The parrot’s weight and other injuries are also factors that play into whether or not the parrot develops arthritis later on in life.
-Similarly, parrots with hip arthritis are most likely to develop bumblefoot, a painful condition that commonly affects older parrots.
+The parrot’s weight and other injuries can also determine whether it develops arthritis later in life.
+Also, parrots with hip arthritis are most likely to get bumblefoot.

-That’s because parrots with painful hip joints end up standing on their unaffected leg for long periods of time, increasing the pressure on the foot while leaving them with painful ulcers.
+Parrots with painful hip joints end up standing on their unaffected leg for long periods, increasing the pressure on the foot while leaving them with painful ulcers.

-Signs of arthritis vary depending on the severity of the condition.
-Some parrots are rendered lame because of it, while others may not want to fly.
+Signs of arthritis vary depending on the severity.
+Some parrots are rendered lame, while others may be disinclined to fly.
 Other symptoms include:

-While arthritis can appear at any time, older birds are most likely to be affected.
+While arthritis can occur anytime, older birds’ joints are most commonly affected.